 - 53. Trust Risk Registers are web based and stored electronically.
 It is a transparent system to enable users to share learning.
+Confidential risks are restricted to those staff with appropriate authority.

+- 54. The process for completing risk registers

+- Number (automatically assigned) •

+- Assign risk level

+- Date identified

+- Site

+- Directorate/Care Network

+- Team/department
-Confidential risks are restricted to those staff with appropriate authority. - 54.
-The process for completing risk registers - Number (automatically assigned) - Assign risk level - Date identified - Site - Directorate/Care Network - Team/department - Add reference to Board Assurance Framework (BAF) Risk link (only for corporate level risks) - Risk type (classification of the risk) - Risk source (how and where the risk has been identified) - Risk description (the risk plus the cause and effect) - Nominated executive lead - Assessor (the person who undertakes the assessment) - Manager/owner of the risk (the person responsible for actioning and managing the risk) - Nominated executive lead - Monitoring group (only for corporate level risks) - Reason for escalation or de-escalation if appropriate - Initial risk assessment (rate the likelihood of the risk materialising against the consequence of the risk happening without controls in place) - Identify and list controls (what already exists and is in place to control the risk) - Controls effectiveness - Current risk assessment (following the implementation of controls) - Actions (with responsible person and following SMART principles (see paragraph 58)) - Review of risk frequency - Target risk assessment (only for corporate level risks) - Risk category and risk appetite to be identified for all risks. - Review of risk (when a review is undertaken and why for audit purposes)

-- Review frequency

-- Reviewed by

-- Closing the risk (only when applicable)

-- Notifications (to notify another person of a risk for alerting action owners, managers, directorate leads and executive leads)

-- 55. Headings in the register that need to be completed are:

-- Risk Manager/Owner is the individual who is accountable and has overall responsibility for a risk; it may or may not be the same person as the Action Owner or the Assessor.
-High severity corporate risks, for example, will be owned by one Executive Director (nominated executive lead), but there may be many Action Owners.
+- Add reference to Board Assurance Framework (BAF) Risk link (only for corporate level risks)

+- Risk type (classification of the risk)

+- Risk source (how and where the risk has been identified) •

+- Risk description (the risk plus the cause and effect)

+- Nominated executive lead

+- Assessor (the person who undertakes the assessment)

+- Manager/owner of the risk (the person responsible for actioning and managing the risk)

+- Nominated executive lead - Monitoring group (only for corporate level risks) - Reason for escalation or de-escalation if appropriate - Initial risk assessment (rate the likelihood of the risk materialising against the consequence of the risk happening without controls in place) - Identify and list controls (what already exists and is in place to control the risk) - Controls effectiveness - Current risk assessment (following the implementation of controls) - Actions (with responsible person and following SMART principles (see paragraph 58)) - Review of risk frequency - Target risk assessment (only for corporate level risks) - Risk category and risk appetite to be identified for all risks. - Review of risk (when a review is undertaken and why for audit purposes) - Review frequency - Reviewed by - Closing the risk (only when applicable) - Notifications (to notify another person of a risk for alerting action owners, managers, directorate leads and executive leads) - 55.
+Headings in the register that need to be completed are: - Risk Manager/Owner is the individual who is accountable and has overall responsibility for a risk; it may or may not be the same person as the aAction o⊖wner or the aAssessor.
+High severity corporate risks, for example, will be owned by one eExecutive d⊖irector (nominated executive lead), but there may be many aAction Oowners.
 However, the system only allows for one action owner to be identified.
 This must therefore be the primary individual.
-The Risk Owner must know, or be informed, that they are the owner, and accept this.

-- Source of how or where the risk was identified.
-This could include:

-- Business planning

-- Audit (can be internal, external, clinical)

-- Complaints

-- External Review

-- Incident

-- Legislation

-- Litigation

-- NICE guidance

-- Regulatory standard

-- Risk Assessment

-- Initial Risk Rating and Residual Risk Rating (also known as current risk score) when identifying a risk the initial risk rating should be stated (the severity and likelihood of the risk occurring without any controls in place) followed by the residual risk rating (the severity and likelihood of the risk occurring with controls in place).
+The rRisk Oowner must know, or be informed, that they are the owner, and accept this. - Source of how or where the risk was identified.
+This could include: - Business planning - Audit (can be internal, external, clinical) - Complaints - External Review - Incident - Legislation - Litigation - NICE guidance - Regulatory standard - Risk Assessment - Initial Risk Rating and Residual Risk Rating (also known as current risk score) when identifying a risk the initial risk rating should be stated (the severity and likelihood of the risk occurring without any controls in place) followed by the residual risk rating (the severity and likelihood of the risk occurring with controls in place).
 The initial risk rating is the score for the risk with no mitigations and controls in place.
 Each time the register is reviewed or the risk score is updated, this must be recorded in the review section.
 This is so the history and progress of a risk can be reviewed and this is clear.
 The Trust's guidance on the matrix and advice on scoring in contained in Appendix 4.

-- Review Date should be used to indicate when this risk was reviewed, i.e. the date of the latest information including rating and key controls and detail on when the risk is next expected to be reviewed.

-- 56. It is crucial that attention is paid to the quality of information inputted onto the risk register.
-Staff must be mindful of the Trust's Data & Information Quality Management Policy and must ensure that information is complete, accurate, relevant, accessible and timely.
-In addition, it is equally important that information is up-to-date and reflects the current risk situation.
-In the event that information is found to be inaccurate, remedial action must be taken by the risk owner immediately.